A Local’s 3-day Budapest Itinerary

 But not everything is as it seems, as the entire hill is hollow like Swiss cheese–that's why large tour buses are not allowed up here, as there's a risk they can make the hill cave in–but today you'll take in the more mainstream sites above ground.
 Put on a pair of comfortable walking shoes and go exploring.

-Matthias Church is next to Fisherman's Bastion, a beautiful example of Gothic Revival architecture with colorful roof tiles and intricate spires.
+Matthias Church, right next to the Fisherman's Bastion, is a beautiful example of Gothic Revival architecture with colorful roof tiles and intricate spires.
 It has been built over the centuries with various wings and architectural elements added.
-The interior is colorful if you're planning to visit (it opens at 9 am, and you'll need to buy a ticket from the kiosk opposite).
-An optional visit here would take 45 minutes.
+The interior is really lovely as well, and you can explore a couple of different levels of the church.

 Continue your morning with a stroll through the Castle District.
 This area is a maze of cobblestone streets, historic buildings, and quaint squares.
-The architecture here ranges from medieval to Baroque, with many buildings restored to their former glory.
+The architecture here ranges from medieval to Baroque, with many buildings carefully restored to their former glory.

-If you skipped breakfast or need a snack, head over to Budavári Rétesvár, a hole-in-the-wall bakery specializing in strudel pastries hidden under the arches of an old alleyway.
+If you skipped breakfast or need a snack, head over to Budavári Rétesvár, a hole-in-the-wall bakery specializing in strudel pastries that’s hidden under the arches of an old alleyway.
 Try their dill and cottage cheese strudel if you want something savory, but their sweet ones are also excellent.

 Next, wander over to Buda Castle, a centerpiece of Hungarian history.
 The castle dates back to the 13th century and has been a royal residence and a fortress.
 It now houses the Hungarian National Gallery and the Budapest History Museum.

-As you walk through the courtyards and admire the castle's grand facades, take a moment to visit the Hungarian National Gallery.
+As you walk through the courtyards and admire the castle's grand facades, take a moment to visit the Hungarian National Gallery (which is within the castle).
 Here, you can view an impressive collection of Hungarian art from medieval times to the present.
-Take the chance to climb inside the castle's dome while in the museum for panoramic views over the Danube and Pest.
-Allocate 1-1.5 hours to explore the castle grounds and the museum.
+When in the museum, take the chance to climb up to the castle's dome, which has panoramic views over the Danube and Pest.

 For lunch, there's plenty on offer around the Castle District.
 For a romantic fusion of Hungarian and French cuisine, Pierrot, set in a medieval bakery, serves excellent food (try to get a table in the garden if the weather is good).
-You can also try some updated Hungarian cuisine at Magyar 21 opposite.

-Evening - a night out on Bartók Béla Boulevard
+Go for a night out on Bartók Béla Boulevard

 You can also find quirky, bohemian hangouts, like Gdansk, a tiny Polish bookstore and bar that serves incredible pierogies and beer, or Kelet, a café, restaurant, and bar packed with used books that guests can exchange for free.